mrinaligupta255/Spam-Detector/README.md

 # Spam-Detector
-A machine learning algorithm(Naive Bayes) implementation to classify the mails data as Spam mail or non Spam mail
+A machine learning algorithm(Naive Bayes) implementation to classify the emails as Spam mail or non Spam mail